tobek/laminae/all.md

 Is there some currency/market element to this?

-Similar to the Mathematicians of Mechanus:

-> A sect splintered from the Guvners, the Mathematicians hold that everything that you can imagine can be found on Mechanus in some form, and by cataloguing this and applying logic, symbolism and math to this one can unlock the secrets of the plane.
-They don't do this for riches or power: they are a group of serious minds who want to discover the secrets of the plane for scholastic reasons.
-While they still have a long way to go their stay on Mechanus has impaired the Mathematicians with a superior understanding of the Labyrinthine Portal, the network of portals on Mechanus that links every single cog with another one.
-With this understanding the members of this sect can calculate in record time in which order you have to go through the portals in order to get to where you want to go.
-Lawful people of superior intelligence are welcome to join them, but it is expected of members to not share their findings with non-members.
+the Mathematicians of Mechanus "hold that everything that you can imagine can be found on Mechanus in some form, and by cataloguing this and applying logic, symbolism and math to this one can unlock the secrets of the plane.
+They don't do this for riches or power: they are a group of serious minds who want to discover the secrets of the plane for scholastic reasons". be different from this

 some connection to [Timaresh](http://www.rilmani.org/timaresh/Timaresh) where every written work in the multiverse is reflected, reproduced, and stored.